Scooby Doo's Next Life

 UPDATE: Scooby Doo arrived in North Carolina on Thursday evening, February 27th!

 Got this photo in a text from Kimberly Crow who has been helping with the fundraising.
 Yay!
+The American Museum of the House Cat and the CatMan2

 The American Museum of the House Cat in Forbes!